Its-NEO/YTD/README.md

 # YouTube Downloader
-Easy CLI for downloading YouTube videos
+Easy Python CLI for downloading YouTube videos

 ## Requirements
 This project requires [Python 3](https://www.python.org/downloads/) or higher to run.
 Run the setup.bat, and you are basically done.